-Liz is Co-founder and Director of the Partnership and Community Collaboration Academy.
+Liz is the Senior Fellow of Partnership and Community Collaboration Academy.

 She earned a B.A. with honors in History and Anthropology and M.A. in American Studies from The College of William and Mary.
 She resides in Sterling, Virginia with her husband, Dwight and German Shepherd, Ranger.